 Remanufacturing is the process of bringing used products to a 'like new' functional state, typically with a warranty to match.
 Its environmental benefit is the recovery of a substantial proportion of the resources incorporated in a used product from its original manufacture.

-This guide outlines ways of reusing and recycling products, and explains the benefits of remanufacturing.
-It describes the business benefits of remanufacturing and what you need to know about quality standards, as well as related challenges and opportunities.
+This guide outlines ways of reusing and recycling products, and explains the advantages and disadvantages of remanufacturing.
+It describes the types of remanufacturing and what you need to know about quality standards, as well as related challenges and opportunities.